top of page

 On both sides of the bed were small, white machines with long, flexible tubes and nosepieces with straps.
 They looked like machines that helped people breathe at night.
 Lily must have gotten us a special room.

 I could see into the glass rooms.
 They weren’t numbered and didn’t seem to be assigned to anyone.
 Each had flowering plants, an oversized red-floral chair, and an end table.
 I entered one of the glass rooms and closed its door behind me.
 Beside the chair was another one of those small white breathing machines.
-A label next to a mechanical slot on the top of the machine said, Ten Dollars ($10).
+A label next to a mechanical slot at the top of the machine said, "Ten Dollars ($10)."

 I inhaled.

 I began to tremble.
 I thought it was because I hadn’t eaten anything that day.
 Sweating, I pulled away the nosepiece and leaned forward to grab the room’s door handle.
 But changing my position abruptly made me dizzy.
-The air in the room began to smell rancid and moldy, an odor that scraped my nose and throat.
+The air in the room began to smell rancid and moldy, an odor that scraped against my nose and throat.
 Maybe it was because my sense of smell had improved.
-My legs and arms had become weak, or perhaps I didn’t want to move.
+My legs and arms became weak, or perhaps I didn’t want to move.
 I considered the possibility that I was stuck in the glass room.
 The nosepiece continued to hiss as it lay on my lap.
 I wanted it to help me relax, but what I wanted more was to find Lily.

-Using all my remaining energy, I leaned against the glass wall.
+Using all my remaining energy, I stood and leaned against the glass wall.
 The seagulls and the people in the surrounding buildings had become loud, although I wasn’t sure what was happening around me because my vision had become blurry, and I had also become thirsty.
 Whatever that gas was, it was the calming odor I had been smelling ever since I arrived at Nadeloi.

 The town’s buildings were across the grass.
 I feared I wouldn’t reach them before falling to the ground.
-Asian employees wearing black and walking among the tourists looked powerful and terrifying.
+Asian employees wearing black and walking among the tourists looked terrifying.
 They never entered the glass rooms.
 Where did these people live, and what was their life like in the tiny town at night, assuming the stores ever closed?

 The hallway walls were smooth and cool as I slid along them and pushed myself out through the hotel’s front doors.
 The sun was close to the ocean, large and red.